 A growing number of laboratory studies on cancer cells have shown that curcumin seems to be able to disrupt and attenuate cancer cells and prevent more from growing.
 We see the best effects on breast cancer, bowel cancer, stomach cancer and skin cancer cells. (source) More study is underway at this time because of the favorable results so far.

-Sloan Kettering Cancer Center notes these helpful effects (see paragraph 3 under Mechanism of Action): “Studies done on breast cancer show that curcumin may inhibit chemotherapy-induced apoptosis via inhibition of the c-Jun NH2-terminal kinase (JNK) pathway and generation of reactive oxygen species (ROS).
-Data also suggests that curcumin induces apoptosis in human colon cancer cells independent of p21 expression.
-Curcumin’s antitumor actions appear to be due to its interactions with arachidonate metabolism and its in vivo antiangiogenic properties.
+Sloan Kettering Cancer Center notes these helpful effects (see paragraph 3 under Mechanism of Action): “Studies done on breast cancer … suggest that curcumin induces apoptosis in human colon cancer cells independent of p21 expression.
+Curcumin’s antitumor actions appear to be due to … its in-vivo antiangiogenic properties.
 Another possible chemo-preventive mechanism may be via binding and activating the vitamin D receptor (VDR), thereby protecting the small intestine and colon where VDRs are expressed and vitamin D is known to serve an anticancer function.
 Curcumin also inhibited growth of uterine leiomyosarcoma cells by targeting the AKT-mTOR pathway.
 Curcumin may inhibit bladder cancer progression by downregulating the expression of beta-catenin, high levels of which are associated with several cancers.”

 Turmeric’s Direct Effect On Breast Cancer (according to PubMed studies)